Level: Form III (7th–9th grades)

 Description:

-This Earth Science course is designed to draw middle-school students into close engagement with the subject matter and provide a solid education while fostering a sense of wonder and responsibility for God’s amazing world.
-This course explores processes and concepts from the atmosphere of the Earth to the core, including topics such as rocks and minerals, weather, landforms and plate tectonics, and the current scientific understanding of Earth history.
-Many other timely and important topics are covered, including conservation of natural resources, climate change, pollution, and environmental justice.
-Students will participate in lab- and (optional) field-based learning experiences to fully appreciate the complex and fascinating world God has made.
+Earth Science is designed to draw students into close engagement with the material and provide a solid education while fostering a sense of wonder and responsibility for God’s amazing world.
+This course explores concepts and processes of the Earth from the core to the atmosphere, including planetary phenomena, mapping, rocks and minerals, plate tectonics, water, landforms, weather, the current scientific consensus concerning geological history, and conservation of natural resources.

 Materials: